wsor4035/dev.luanti.org/content/server/domain.md

 Step 1: choose a domain
 -----------------------

-Just like "wiki.minetest.net", your domain will have 3 parts seperated with dots.
+Just like "docs.luanti.org", your domain will have 3 parts separated with dots.
 You'll get to name the left-most part, and the rest you select from an available list.
 We'll use [FreeDNS](https://freedns.afraid.org/) because they have thousands of free domains to choose from.

 [The full list you can choose from is here](https://freedns.afraid.org/domain/registry/)